 Big opportunities which big data brings to the chemicals industry

-Through platforms like Hadoop, big data seamlessly integrates multiple data sources to provide real time information on asset utilization which in turn enhances the operational decisions.
-Data analytics further helps in monitoring the amount of energy consumed, bring down the volume of waste, and boost the overall ROI.
-A major area where big data has brought big change is that of product distribution.
+Through platforms like Hadoop that seamlessly integrate multiple data sources to provide real-time information on asset utilization businesses can enhance operational decisions.
+Data analytics further helps in monitoring the amount of energy consumed, bringing down the volume of waste, and boosting the overall ROI.
+A major area where data has brought big change is that of product distribution.
 Distribution optimization is a major challenge for manufacturers in the chemicals industry.
 Through real-time tracking, big data enables companies to transfer products from manufacturing facilities at the right time to various destinations, thereby bringing down the inventory holding costs.
 This way by bringing together data from various departments in the chemical industry, analytics helps in making smarter and quicker decisions.

 Pricing in the chemicals industry is a rather complex phenomenon.
-It is often seen that the factors on which the prices have been announced are based on data that turns outdated in a short span of time.
-By considering accurate data from a variety of sources, big data helps in building pricing strategies which are highly competitive in nature.
-There are chemicals companies which employ big data to integrate marketing information with production strategy to initiate better contract negotiations and arrive at competitive pricing.
-Big data also enables easy revision of existing prices, so that manufacturers can build their procurement strategies.
+It is often seen that the factors on which the prices have been announced are based on customer insights that turn outdated in a short span of time.
+By considering accurate data from a variety of sources, we help clients in building pricing strategies that are highly competitive in nature.
+There are chemicals companies that employ big data to integrate marketing information with production strategy to initiate better contract negotiations and arrive at competitive pricing.
+It also enables easy revision of existing prices, so that manufacturers can build their procurement strategies.